 Here’s a list of the best text to speech APIs in 2022 for a variety of purposes.

 1. IBM Watson Text to Speech

-It should come as no surprise that IBM would have one of the best text to speech APIs in 2022.
+It should be no surprise that IBM have one of the best text to speech APIs in 2022.
 The Watson API allows you to generate speech using its machine-learning AI platform.
 It integrates into customer service platforms to improve accessibility and automation.

 - One of the best AI platforms